wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 These commands produce a pruned subset of markers that are in approximate linkage equilibrium with each other, writing the IDs to plink.prune.in (and the IDs of all excluded variants to plink.prune.out).
 We will use theses file in later steps of QCs.

 **Linkage disequilibrium (LD)**, association of alleles on the same chromosome.

 Use 0.5 instead of 0.2 here.

 The 50 5 0.5 are:

-- the window size,
+- the window size
-- the number of SNPs to shift the window at each step, and
+- the number of SNPs to shift the window at each step
 - the multiple correlation coefficient for a SNP being regressed on all other SNPs simultaneously.

 ### QC5-2 Prun data